Dave864/rshell/src/README.md

 ###The Hidden _r (Parsing multiple strings)

   * Mention parsing mutiple strings
     * What will happen if midway parsing through one we begin parsing another?
+    * What will happen if we begin parsing a new string after completely parsing the old one?
   * See how strtok_r works
     * note similarity to strtok with addition of saveptr
     * what saveptr does